 Comm100 Live Chat also offers a range of tools that help foster personalized communication.
 As the name suggests, Auto Chat Translation automatically translates the student’s text and back again so they can feel comfortable speaking in their mother tongue.
 Agents can also use voice and video chat embedded with Comm100 Live Chat to develop stronger connections with students.

-If you’d like to learn more about how Comm100 can help your Admissions team increase yield like Thompson Rivers University, Cambrian College and Queen’s University, learn more here.
+If you’d like to learn more about how Comm100 can help your Admissions team increase yield rate by attracting and enrolling the best students, learn more here.